Program Director: David Bartlett, MD

 In its first year as an academic division, our surgical oncology practice performed over 1600 cases among 8 faculty members.
-We are currently training three non-accredited fellows as a transition phase to accreditation.
 We have active programs in index innovative surgical techniques including robotic pancreaticoduodenectomy, hepatic arterial infusion pump placement, cytoreductive surgery and heated intraperitoneal perfusion (HIPEC) for peritoneal surface malignancy, and intralesional immunotherapy procedures for melanoma.
-A ninth faculty member is expected to join in 2022, and we anticipate recruiting additional surgeon-scientist faculty in the areas of melanoma, HPB, endocrine and sarcoma.

 David Bartlett, MD

 Chair, AHN Cancer Institute